 Have you done other diabetes-related events?

 Not yet.
 We’re pretty tightly booked through the rest of the year.
 Perhaps when we get into the New Year, we’ll look into it.
 We’ll see how this concert has benefited the venture, and will take it from there.
 This is really a bit of a trial test to see how we work together.
 I’m sure we can do this again, because so far they’ve worked like clockwork.
 I’m sure we can continue this into the future.

 It’s an honor to be part of this.
 And hopefully we can do more as time goes by.
 Keep your ears open, there’s more to come.

 I’ve read that you’re hoping to “expand” the reach and fan-base of Foreigner, even now long past the band’s heyday.
 How so?

-> One of the benefits of doing this is that it reminds people of the band and that we’re still here -- a band they might not know about so much.
+One of the benefits of doing this is that it reminds people of the band and that we’re still here — a band they might not know about so much.
 While we do still have a worldwide audience, it brings new ears to our music and our band in an expansive way.
-I think it also works well for Kid Rock on this tour, too, because we bring along quite a few fans.
+I think it also works well for teaming up on a tour with Kid Rock, too, because we bring along quite a few fans.
 People are getting real talent for the buck.

-> Pretty amazing that it's going on 40 years for Foreigner, and you're now in the Songwriters Hall of Fame.
+Pretty amazing that it’s been 40 years for Foreigner, and you’re now in the Songwriters Hall of Fame.
 How does all that feel?

-> It’s making me feel a bit like a grownup (laughs).
+It’s making me feel a bit like a grownup (laughs).
 But it’s certainly very nice to get the acceptance, and particularly the Songwriters Hall of Fame was very meaningful for me.
 It’s an interesting time, and a good moment for reflection and to think about how fortunate I’ve been to be doing this – as a job – for some time.
 I never thought it would last this long, and I think that’s a strength of our music that it still seems to resonate with people.
 That’s kept us going.
 And we aren’t over yet!